Home > Personal Injury Legal Services > Road Accidents > Whiplash Compensation QLD

 Injuries considered minor (or moderate whiplash) can heal within a few weeks, but still disrupt your personal life.
 On the other hand, severe injuries can cause pain and suffering for months or even years afterwards.
 There is a range of whiplash symptoms often associated with chronic discomfort, including:

 Every Queensland motorist must have compulsory third-party insurance or CTP insurance.
 The common CTP insurers are Allianz, QBE, RACQ and Suncorp.
-When you suffer whiplash injuries and file a successful claim, the at-fault driver’s third-party insurance company pays for your compensation.
+When you have a successful claim, the at-fault driver’s third-party insurance company pays for your compensation.

 Strict time limits apply to insurance claims depending on how your whiplash accident occurred.
-In Queensland, section 42 of the Personal Injuries Proceedings Act 2002 specifies the time limits for claiming injury damages for whiplash; however, the Motor Accident Insurance Act 1994 applies to motor vehicle accidents.
+In Queensland, section 42 of the Personal Injuries Proceedings Act 2002 specifies the time limits for claiming injury damages for whiplash; however, the Motor Accident Insurance Act 1994 applies to road accidents.

 In the case of car accident whiplash, you must lodge your Notice of Claim Form with the CTP insurer of the at-fault vehicle by the earlier of: